-Q&A: Do I Need A Birth Plan?
+Do I Need a Birth Plan?

-How it works: document your wishes, talk them over with your doctor, make sure they fit in with hospital policies, and then see to it that you, your doctor, and the hospital each have a copy.
-If a birth plan is in place, everyone involved in your delivery can be reminded of your wishes if decisions need to be made.
-That way, you can just focus on the pushin'.
+How it works: Document your wishes, talk them over with your doctor, make sure they fit in with hospital policies, and then see to it that you, your doctor and the hospital each have a copy.
+Keep in mind there might be some things on the plan that your doctor doesn’t quite agree with, so you’ll be better off talking these things out before giving birth.

 And remember, birth plans are not legal documents—they’re more like basic guidelines.
 The health and safety of mom and baby always come first, so plans may change accordingly.

 Ready to create yours?
 Use our birth plan tool.